FabioScielzoOrtiz/PyFairnessAI-docu/intro.md

 This package is mainly inspired in `aif360` and has been designed to work with `scikit-learn`.

-(*) Machine Learning Workflow refers to the process of finding the best model for a certain Machine Learning problem and data.
+(*) Machine Learning Workflow refers to the process of finding the best model for a certain Machine Learning problem, given some data.

 ```{tableofcontents}
 ```